MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/known-issues.md

 #### I can’t sign in

-To sign in, you must use the [!include[cc-microsoft](../includes/cc-microsoft.md)] Dynamics 365 sign-in credentials for your organization.
+To sign in, you must use the [!include[cc-microsoft](../includes/cc-microsoft.md)] [!include[pn-dyn-365](../includes/pn-dyn-365.md)] sign-in credentials for your organization.
 It will resemble: johndoe@contoso.onmicrosoft.com.
 You can’t use a [!include[cc-microsoft](../includes/cc-microsoft.md)] account (used for Outlook.com, Windows Store, and so on) or your corporate credentials to sign in.

 If you see any of the following errors, please contact your IT administrator or refer to our self-serve documentation at http://aka.ms/guidesdocs.